Make A Referral

 • Services for girls and for deaf youth began.

-• Intensive Care Center in Grove City was dedicated and named for Leslie Bostic to serve 36 youth.
+• Intensive Care Center in Grove City was dedicated and named in honor of Dr. Leslie Bostic the founding Executive Director of The Buckeye Ranch.

 • Messham Center for work experience on Grove City campus was dedicated in honor of Paul Messham.

-• Chope Center, the athletic building on the Grove City campus, was dedicated in honor of Joanne/Wilber Chope.
+• Chope Center, the athletic building on the Grove City campus, was dedicated in honor of Joanne and Wilber Chope.

 • Stowell Hall, a gift of Mrs. H. G. (Florence Forester) Stowell, was completed with capacity for 24 boys and included a school and dining facility for the entire Grove City campus.